Rover 200 / 25: Rover 200 (R8; 1989–1995)

 The R8 Rover 200, sometimes referred to as the Mk 2 Rover 200, was launched on 11 October 1989.
 Unlike the Mk 1, Ballade-based, 200, this model was a five-door hatchback designed to replace the Maestro while the saloon variant, called the 400 Series, was effectively the replacement for the previous Rover 200 Series when it was launched in April 1990.
-The 400 had a different nomenclature to the 200 because at the time many saloon versions of compact cars were positioned slightly upmarket from their hatchback siblings, often featuring higher specification and prices, in addition to different names - a notable example being the Ford Orion, the saloon version of the Ford Escort.
+The 400 had a different name in an effort to position it slightly upmarket from the hatchback version, analogous to the Ford Orion, the saloon version of the Ford Escort.
+Once again, the model was designed in collaboration with Honda, who produced the new designed-for-Europe Concerto model, and the two models shared production lines at Rover's Longbridge factory.
+The 200 and Concerto itself were based on the 4th generation Civic (EC), of which the 3-door hatchback, coupé CRX and saloon versions were sold in the United Kingdom.

+The R8 200 was the first car to be introduced by the newly privatised Rover Group.

 The Maestro continued alongside the Rover 200 hatchback as a budget option until production finished in December 1994.

-The 200 also spawned three-door hatchback, coupé and convertible versions, while the 400 eventually spawned an estate version.
+The 200 also spawned three-door hatchback, coupé and convertible versions, while the 400 eventually spawned an estate version, referred to as the Tourer.
 These latter variants were solely Rover designed and produced products, with no Honda Concerto versions available.
 Initial plans to sell the coupe version under the MG marque were abandoned, although the 5-door hatchback was the most popular and common version.

-The R8 200 was the first car to be introduced by the newly privatised Rover Group.
-Once again, the model was designed in collaboration with Honda (who produced the new designed-for-Europe Concerto model) and both models would share production lines at Rover's Longbridge facility.
-The 200 and Concerto itself were based on the 4th generation Civic (EC), of which the 3-door hatchback, coupé CRX and saloon versions were sold in the United Kingdom (meaning that Honda had effectively two different saloon models of the same car in the same class).